ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](dot_gaussian.jpg)](dot_gaussian.jpg)

-As you can see a single pixel enlarges into perfectly circular dot.
+As you can see, a single pixel enlarges into perfectly circular dot.
 Only Gaussian and Gaussian-like filters will do this.

 #### Gaussian Sigma Expert Control {#sigma}